 I know I’ve waxed poetic about my love of reading on here before – multiple times, in fact – but there’s almost nothing better than curling up with a good book.

 In the summer, I tend to gravitate towards light-hearted commercial fiction books – you know, beach-y reads (Elin Hilderbrand always gives me a good Nantucket novel) and rom-com’s.
 But when Autumn comes around?
 That’s when I turn to my absolute favorite genre: psychological thrillers.

-So, with that said, here are my suggestions for the best books to read this season:
+So, with that said, here are my suggestions for the best books to read this Fall:

 Related Read: Best Books to Read This Summer

 Best Books to Read This Fall

 1. The Rules of Magic • Alice Hoffman

 Practical Magic was one of Alice Hoffman’s best selling book and later became a movie.
 It’s one that people talk about A LOT this time of year, too.

 Now, full disclosure here – I haven’t read that book OR seen the movie (shocking, I know!)
 But The Rules of Magic is a prequel to that book.
 Which, actually, I didn’t even know when I first picked it up!